Cross-posted at Adios Barbie.

 The wide variety of men’s faces, compared to the overwhelming homogeneity of the women’s faces, nicely illustrates Sontag’s point.
 Women’s faces are important and valorized for only one thing: girlish beauty.
 Men’s faces, on the other hand, are notable for being interesting, weird, wizened, humorous, and more.

 On another note, the invisible but near total dominance of whiteness is worth acknowledging.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.